-- A. Patent is stated initially at its cost and amortised using the straight-line method over its estimated economic service life of 10 years. - B. Computer software is stated at cost and amortised on a straight-line basis over its estimated useful life of 1 to 3 years. - C. Other intangible assets are stated at cost and amortised on a straight-line basis over the estimated useful life of 3 years.

-(18) Impairment of non-financial assets
+- (18) Intangible assets - A. Patent is stated initially at its cost and amortised using the straight-line method over its estimated economic service life of 10 years. - B. Computer software is stated at cost and amortised on a straight-line basis over its estimated useful life of 1 to 3 years. - C. Other intangible assets are stated at cost and amortised on a straight-line basis over the estimated useful life of 3 years. - (19) Impairment of non-financial assets